freeCodeCamp/guide/src/pages/articles/miscellaneous/how-to-clone-and-setup-the-free-code-camp-website-on-a-windows-pc/index.md

 ---
-title: How To Clone and Setup the Free Code Camp Website On A Windows Pc
+title: How to Clone and Setup the Free Code Camp Website on a Windows Pc
 ---
 This list works with the freeCodeCamp site and has been tested on this [Angular tutorial](https://docs.angularjs.org/tutorial) as well.
 Setting up the development environment on a Windows PC is easy, although it will likely give a lot of errors first in the process.
 The important part is to correct these errors.